centau/vide/docs/api/strict-mode.md

 What strict mode will do:

-1. Run derived callbacks twice when re-evaluating.
+1. Run derived sources twice a source updates.
-2. Run watcher callbacks twice when a state changes.
+2. Run watchers twice when a source updates.
 3. Throw an error if yields occur where they are not allowed.
-4. Checks for `map()` returning primitive values.
+4. Checks for `indexes()` and `values()` returning primitive values.
 5. Better error reporting and stack traces.

 It is recommend to develop UI with strict mode and to disable it when pushing to